php-ru/symfony-docs-ru/reference/dic_tags.rst

 **Purpose**: Make your service available in PHP templates

+.. deprecated:: 4.3

+    The ``templating.helper`` tag is deprecated since version 4.3 and will be removed in 5.0; use Twig instead.

 To enable a custom template helper, add it as a regular service in one of your configuration, tag it with ``templating.helper`` and define an ``alias`` attribute (the helper will be accessible via this alias in the